Aviator by Spribe — Full Review

 | Hit Frequency | 97.0% |

-The 3.00% house edge means Aviator keeps $3.00 of every $100 wagered across millions of spins.
+The key numbers and statistics for Aviator start with the 3.00% house edge — meaning Aviator keeps $3.00 of every $100 wagered across millions of spins.
 This is a mathematical certainty built into the certified paytable — no strategy, timing, or bet pattern changes it.
 For context, the industry average for video slots is approximately 3-5% house edge, placing Aviator in the competitive range at 97.00% RTP.

 Aviator's 3.00% house edge is the best in the collection, but the crash game mechanic makes it psychologically more expensive than its math suggests.
 Fast round times (10-30 seconds) mean you can complete 100-200+ rounds per hour — at $1/bet, that is $3-$6 expected loss per hour.
 The same $1/bet on Gates of Olympus (3.50% edge) at ~600 spins/hour costs $21 per hour, but those spins are passive.
 Aviator's lower per-bet cost is offset by the active decision fatigue and emotional intensity of each round.
 The double-bet feature helps manage this by allowing one "safe" bet to anchor each round.